GabrieliusSavickis/Final-Year-Project/README.md

 This deployment guide outlines the steps necessary to get the Invictus Fitness App running on your local machine for development and testing purposes.
 Follow the instructions carefully to ensure a successful setup.

+## Usage

+After installing the Invictus Fitness App, you can:

+- **Sign In/Sign Up**: Access your personal fitness dashboard by securely logging in or signing up.
+- **Track Your Fitness**: Monitor your daily physical activities and workouts through the app's built-in tracking features.
+- **Access Customized Plans**: Retrieve personalized workout routines and dietary recommendations tailored to your fitness goals.
+- **View Progress and Insights**: Utilize the interactive dashboard to view detailed charts and progress metrics that help you stay on track with your fitness journey.
+- **Admin Features**: If you have admin privileges, access the prediction algorithms and user data management from the admin panel for insights and adjustments.
+- **Admin Login**: Username:admin, Password:admin123

+These features are designed to provide a comprehensive fitness experience, making it easier for you to achieve and maintain your health and wellness goals.

 ## Acknowledgments

 - Special thanks to my supervisor John Healy for his invaluable guidance and support throughout the project.
 - Gratitude to all who provided feedback and testing to improve the app.
+- Niharika Pandit on Kaggle for the dataset.

 ## Contact